-\begin{theorem} Let~$k \in \N$.
-If a connected graph~$G$ contains no~$(\geq k)$-subdivision of~$K^3$ as a geodesic subgraph and no~$(\geq 3k)$-subdivision of~$W$ as a~$3$-quasi-geodesic subgraph, then there exists a subdivided star~$S$ and an $S$-decomposition of~$G$ of radial width at most~$72k + 14$. \end{theorem}
+\begin{mainresult}[Radial star-width] Let~$k \in \N$.
+If a connected graph~$G$ contains no~$(\geq k)$-subdivision of~$K^3$ as a geodesic subgraph and no~$(\geq 3k)$-subdivision of the wrench graph~$W$ as a~$3$-quasi-geodesic subgraph, then $G$ admits an honest decomposition modelled on a subdivided star $S$ of radial width at most~$58k + 9$ and radial spread at most $30k+7$.

+Moreover, there exists some $C_k \in \N$ such that some subdivided star is $(1, C_k)$-quasi-isometric to~$G$.\footnote{While we will only formally prove that some subdivided star $S'$ and some $C_k \in \N$ exists, one can check by carefully reading the proof that we may choose $S' = S$ and $C_k = 60k+14$ (see the paragraph after the proof of \cref{thm:star-width-intro} in \cref{sec:StarWidth} for details).} \end{mainresult}